Andronicus of Pannonia: Apostleship

 Translations of the New Testament vary with their renditions of the Greek words translated as "of note" and "apostles."
 One theory is that Andronicus and Junia were not apostles themselves, but enjoyed a high reputation among the apostles.
-However, classicist Evelyn Stagg and New Testament scholar Dr. Frank Stagg write that Paul makes a special point of explicitly stating how well known the couple is to him.
+However, classicist Evelyn Stagg and New Testament scholar Frank Stagg write that Paul makes a special point of explicitly stating how well known the couple is to him.
 His references to the couple's imprisonment with him and to the time of their conversion relative to his own would give him no interest in deferring to the opinion of others as a source of credentials.
 Hence, he considers himself competent to endorse the couple as "apostles" on the basis of his own involvement with them.
 The Staggs conclude that both the context and the content of this verse require that it be read naturally as Paul's commendation of Andronicus and Junia as being remarkable Christian workers and "apostles" alongside Silas, Timothy, and others given that title in the early Church.
 The traditional view of the Eastern Orthodox Church, states that Andronicus was Bishop of Pannonia and that Andronicus and Junia were both martyred.